 Recycling adds to cost.
 The initial cost of setting up water treatment plants is quite high and the amortisation cost inflates the cost of the treated water.
 In Delhi, 3 out of 28 industrial estates have set up treatment plants and 12 more are planned.
 The economic cost of treatment is Rs.5.3 per cubic meter of water which is much more than the price of water presently used for irrigation from ground sources.
-However, the rapid depletion of ground water aquifers has made it necessary to control ground water extraction.
-This has been found difficult unless alternative sources like recycling of waste water are made available.
+However, the rapid depletion of ground water aquifers has made it necessary to control ground water are made available.